 - The McMinnville Downtown Historic District, listed on the National Register of Historic Places, is a five minute walk from A’Tuscan Estate.

-- Pick up a brochure at A’Tuscan Estate Bed and Breakfast and take a walk along Third Street, the center of the Historic District.
+- Pick up a brochure at A’Tuscan Estate Bed & Breakfast and take a walk along Third Street, the center of the Historic District.
 Admire the architectural qualities of the fifty-two buildings that make up the heart of McMinnville.

 - Stop to shop at the fine stores, antique galleries and art galleries that line Third Street or sample the culinary treats at a variety of eateries along the way.